Abarim Publications' online Biblical Greek Dictionary

 The adjective μυριος (murios) describes the greatest quantity expressible with a single word: innumerable, countless.
 It is also used to describe a definite number, which would be ten-thousand — not in the arithmetically accurate fashion of our English term "10,000", but rather a quantity of the order of ten thousand.

-Our word is used in the New Testament only in the former sense of "a lot" (Matthew 18:24, 1 Corinthians 4:15 and 14:19) and is in that sense on a par with our modern idea of 'many millions' or 'bilions and billions'.
-We moderns use bigger numbers to express the same idea of countlessness because we are used to larger numbers; 10,000 isn't that big to us but in the ancient world there weren't many occurences of 10,000 of anything in every day reality.
+Our word is used in the New Testament only in the former sense of "a lot" (Matthew 18:24, 1 Corinthians 4:15 and 14:19) and is in that sense on a par with our modern idea of 'many millions' or 'billions and billions'.
+We moderns use bigger numbers to express the same idea of countlessness because we are used to larger numbers; 10,000 isn't that big to us but in the ancient world there weren't many occurrences of 10,000 of anything in every day reality.
 Still, our English word "myriad" stems from this adjective.

 A direct Greek derivation of our adjective is the noun μυριας (murias), which means the same, either a whole lot or else a quantity of the order of ten-thousand (Luke 12:1, Acts 19:19, 21:20, Hebrews 12:22, Jude 1:14, Revelation 5:11 and 9:16).